wlchin/SampleExplorer/README.md

     ```

-4. The results from BioRAG are in the form of pandas dataframe.
-The rows are samples from the most relevant studies to the query with associated experimental metadata.
+4. The output is a Results object, which is composed of three pandas dataframes, which can be accessed via dot notation.
+The "seed_studies" variable holds a dataframe containing study metadata from the search step.
+The "expansion_studies" holds a dataframe of studies from the expansion step, whilst the "samples" variable holds a dataframe of the relevant samples, with metadata derived from the ARCHS4 database.
+Below, these dataframes are accessed from the Results object and saved as CSV files.

+    ```python

+    result = new_query_db.search(geneset = geneset_query, text_query = text_query)

+    result.seed_studies.to_csv("relevant_seed_studies.csv")
+    result.expansion_studies.to_csv("relevant_expansion_studies.csv")
+    result.samples.to_csv("relevant_samples.csv")

+    ```

 ## Modifying searches using different inputs